MQasim-Zafar/Business-Data-Analyst-Portfolio/README.md

 ## 📬 Connect With Me

-I’m passionate about turning data into actionable business insights.
+I’m passionate about turning data into business insights.
 Feel free to reach out if you’d like to collaborate or discuss analytics opportunities!

 LinkedIn: https://www.linkedin.com/in/mqasimzafar/